blueprint-freespeech/gosling/source/pages/content/gosling-spec.md

   // - string version : the requested version of the Gosling protocol to use
   // - string client_identity : the client's identity server v3 onion service id
   // - string endpoint : the application endpoint the client wants to access; this
-  //   value must be encodable as ASCII.
+  //   value MUST be encodable as ASCII.
   //
   // return : on success, a document object with the following members
   // - binary server_cookie : 32 byte cookie randomly generated by the server